 As I’ve mentioned before, I love Washington D.C.
 Before this trip, I had only been once before, for less than 48 hours, but it was a place I instantly clicked with.
 Between a good friend of mine already out there and the 20th anniversary of the Million Man March taking place, I had more than enough reason to go.
 Thursday night I hopped on a red-eye flight out of Los Angeles, I woke up in Baltimore, drove an hour into Washington D.C. and I hit the ground running.
 Since I only had three days, and a very specific itinerary for each day, I didn’t want to waste any time.
 It goes without saying that we would love to spend more time here.
 I’d definitely use Stay Alfred vacation rentals if we were planning a longer trip.I think of Washington D.C. as one of those places that pretty much lays your itinerary out for you, and that was fine by me.
 When I travel, I usually like to venture off the beaten path but I’d never had the typical tourist experience in DC, so I was ready to dive in headfirst.
+As you can imagine, when I found out about Tours4Fun and the sightseeing itineraries they offer, I was practically bursting at the seams to get out into the city and explore!
 The history lover in me couldn’t resist a stroll down the National Mall, which houses some of our country’s most recognizable monuments and museums.
 What better place to start than the Washington Monument, which practically greets you as you arrive in Washington DC.
 This obelisk stands out in the DC skies, and once you spot it, you instantly know where you are.
 The last time I was in D.C. it was under construction, repairing damage caused my an earthquake in 2011 so it was great to see it restored to its former glory.My friend and I continued to make our way down the National Mall towards the Lincoln Memorial.
 There’s something special about the moment you see something up close that you’ve only seen in books, films, and television shows.
 The exterior of the Memorial is beautifully surrounded by marble columns, and the statue of Abraham Lincoln on the interior is just as striking.
 Our nation’s capital also served as the stage of many profound moments in history such as 1963’s March on Washington where Dr. Martin Luther King Jr. delivered his famed I Have a Dream speech.
 Outside of Lincoln’s Memorial, you will find a commemoration of this historic day, marking where Dr. King once stood.
 Could you imagine looking out and addressing hundreds of thousands of people who were waiting to hear you speak?
 This moment was very humbling.

 After seeing this, it was only right that I visit the newly built memorial honoring his legacy a stone’s throw from the Lincoln Memorial.
 The last time I was in Washington D.C., I didn’t get a chance to see the memorial honoring Dr. King so seeing it was at the top of my to-do list.